 Our promise to you

-- Getting it right - we will have an approach and systems in place that encourage staff to resolve complaints in a constructive manner;
+- Getting it right - we have an approach and systems in place that encourage staff to resolve complaints in a constructive manner;

-- Being customer focused - we will make sure our processes are simple and accessible, and that we deal with complaints promptly and sensitively;
+- Being customer focused - we make sure our processes are simple and accessible, and that we deal with complaints promptly and sensitively;

-- Being open and accountable - we will provide clear and complete information on how to complain and how to take complaints further.
+- Being open and accountable - we provide clear and complete information on how to complain and how to take complaints further.
 We will give honest explanations and wherever practical, reasons for decisions;

-- Seeking continuous improvement - we will use complaints to understand what we can do better and as a means to improve our work.
+- Seeking continuous improvement - we use complaints to understand what we can do better and as a means to improve our work.